aryn-ai/quickstart/sycamore-local-development-example.md

 ## Add metadata extraction using GenAI

+Now we are going to edit our existing notebook to show how you could adjust the Sycamore processing.
+Because we are editing the notebook, we will be making changes to the cells partway through the notebook, and then editing some of the nearby cells to connect the new processing into the old processing.

 5a.
 Going back to our notebook, let's add a cell after the `visualized_docset` step and before the `merged_docset` step.
 You can do this by cell we created in step 3f above.
-Then, restart the Sycamore processing job by rerunning the cells prior to this one.

 5b.
 In this cell, we will add prompt templates for extracting titles and authors.
 These prompts train a generative AI model to identify a title (or author) by giving examples, and then we will use the trained model to identify and extract them for each document.